audacity/audacity-support/nyquist-plugins/generator-plugins/generator-utilities.md

 Authors: Steve Daulton, Edgar Franke, Steven Jones and [David R.Sky](https://audionyq.com/david\_r\_sky)

-Nyquist Generate Prompt makes it easy for Nyquist developers to test their code for "Generate" plug-ins in one step, unlike the Nyquist Prompt built into Audacity under the Effect menu, which requires several steps including pre-loading audio to test.
+Nyquist Generate Prompt makes it easy for Nyquist developers to test their code for "Generate" plugins in one step, unlike the Nyquist Prompt built into Audacity under the Effect menu, which requires several steps including pre-loading audio to test.
 Simply type your Nyquist generate code into the edit fields, then Left Click, TAB or SHIFT + TAB from one edit line to the next or previous line.

 For example: